dawn-boy/CompileorDie/README.md

 | `/endgame`  | Game results & winner announcement |

 ## 🤝 Contributing
-Want to improve Erebor?
+Want to improve CompileorDie?
 Contributions are welcome!
 Simply fork the repo, create a branch, and submit a PR.

 ## 🎮 Ready to Play?
 Join the battle between **Hackers and Developers** now!
 Clone the repo and start coding! 💻🔥